-About the Cooperative Stormwater Management Initiative (CSMI)
+About the Stormwater Management Cooperative (CSMI)

 Why is the CSMI needed?

-There is a large tract of land spanning the Eastern edge of the City of Calgary, the Town of Strathmore and Rocky View County where there are limited natural drainage courses to effectively transfer stormwater.
+There is a large tract of land spanning the Eastern edge of the City of Calgary, the Town of Strathmore, and Rocky View County where there are limited natural drainage courses to effectively transfer stormwater.
 Ongoing development in these communities, which are adjacent to and surrounding the Western Irrigation District (WID) irrigation system, has been accelerating stormwater management challenges in the area.
 This includes creating ongoing maintenance and water quality challenges for the WID and limiting the available options for new developers to safely move runoff away from their properties.

 There is a need to develop a long term, sustainable solution for stormwater management that facilitates municipalities to grow and develop land, while maintaining water quality in the irrigation system that supports a vibrant agricultural economy and the long-term health of nearby water resources.